waggle-sensor/summer2020/ng/iterative-retraining/README.md

 ## Configuration (Hyper)Parameters

+**Overall Parameters**

+These are high-level parameters affecting both initial training and retraining

 * `class_list`: list of classes, terminated with a blank line
 * `model_config`: YOLOv3 model definition file with hyperparameters
+* `images_per_class`: target number of images per class for executing augmentation and retraining
+* `aug_compose`: boolean value (0 or 1) for using major transformations alongside minor ones
+* `early_stop`: boolean value to determine if early stopping will be used
+* `max_epochs`: maximum number of (re)training epochs, if the early stop criteria is not reached
+* `conf_check_num`: (maximum) number of checkpoints to use when determining confidence score
+* `logs_per_epoch`: number of times loss and its associated parameters are logged per epoch, between batches.
+This is linearly distributed throughout an epoch.

+**Initial Training**

 * `initial_set`: labeled directory of images for initial model training
-* `sample_set`: labeled directory of images for sampling
 * `train_init`: proportion of images in initial set used for training
 * `valid_init`: as above, but for validation.
 The test set will consist of all remaining images

+**Sampling and Retraining**

-* `images_per_class`: target number of images per class for executing augmentation and retraining
+* `sample_set`: labeled directory of images for sampling
-* `aug_compose`: boolean value (0 or 1) for using major transformations alongside minor ones
-* `early_stop`: boolean value to determine if early stopping will be used
-* `max_epochs`: maximum number of (re)training epochs, if the early stop criteria is not reached
 * `sampling_batch`: batch size for sampling.
 In the SAGE implementation, this is analogous to a video stream providing a specific number of frames for a certain time interval (e.g. 1000 frames per hour)
-* `conf_check_num`: (maximum) number of checkpoints to use when determining confidence score
 * `bandwidth`: maximum images to sample per sampling batch, across all classes
-* `train_samp`: propotion of images in sample batch set to use for training.
+* `train_sample`: propotion of images in sample batch set to use for training.
-* `valid_samp`: as above, but for validation.
+* `valid_sample`: as above, but for validation.
 The rest will be used for testing.
 * `retrain_new`: proportion of images in the revised training/test sets that will be from the sampling batch.
 The rest will be randomly selected from old training/test data

+**Output Folders**

+* `log`: directory for logs created during training
+* `output`: directory for sample splits, benchmarks, and other files for analysis
+* `checkpoints`: directory for output models

+**UP stopping criteria**

+* `strip_len`: range of epochs to check the validation loss on
+* `successions`: number of successive strips with strict increase of loss before training is stopped

 ## Sampling algorithm

 To be completed

 ## Output files

+* Checkpoints: These are